 While you observe, you will sometimes see an “Enhanced Vision dropped” message.
 What this means is that one of the images stacked by your eVscope has issues and that we have skipped it to maintain the quality of your observation.*

-Two specific messages can appear:
+Three specific messages can appear:

 - “Enhanced Vision dropped.
 Vibration detected”.
 This means a minor shock has been detected (for example someone bumped against the eyepiece).